 - TED can affect your psychological and social well-being.
 Don’t hesitate to ask your doctor for advice

-- Ask your doctor to refer you to a specialist eye centre which has experience of thyroid eye disease, especially if the symptoms become more severe
+- Ask your doctor to refer you to a specialist eye centre which has regular experience of TED, especially if the symptoms become more severe.

 Further information can be obtained from: